yuvalmGS/gigaspaces-wiki-jekyll/product_overview/terminology.markdown

 {% endcolumn %}
 {% column width=70% %}
 The [GSM](#gsm) is a [Service Grid](#Service Grid) component which manages a set of [GigaSpaces Containers (GSC)](#gsc).
-A GSM has an API for deploying/undeploying processing units.
+A GSM has an API for deploying/un deploying processing units.
 When a GSM is instructed to deploy a Processing Unit, it finds an appropriate, available GSC and tells that GSC to run an instance of that processing unit.
 It then continuously monitors that processing unit instance to verify that it's alive, and that the SLA is not breached.
 {% endcolumn %}
 {% endsection %}